 Over the next five years, the Peach Bowl LegACy Fund will help advance several new drugs and treatments until a breakthrough is made.
 Further, the Peach Bowl will establish ongoing revenue streams, in addition to the $20 million gift to keep funds coming in for the fight against childhood cancer.

 Peach Bowl Touchdowns for Children’s (T4C) is another effort supported through this funding program.
-College football fans can pledge a specific dollar amount for every touchdown scored by their favorite team during the 12-game regular season.
-All proceeds will be matched by the Peach Bowl and support the innovative research in the Peach Bowl LegACy Fund.
+College football fans can pledge a specific dollar amount for every touchdown scored by their favorite team during the regular season.
+All proceeds will support the innovative research in the Peach Bowl LegACy Fund.

 Learn more about this historic donation.